 Sodalite at a Glance

-Students and researchers, public speakers, Sagittarians, and anyone struggling with overactive thinking or communication blocks
+Students and researchers, public speakers, Sagittarians, and anyone whose brain won't slow down or who struggles to say what they mean

 Rinse briefly under cool water; charge in moonlight; smudge with sage; cleanse on a Selenite plate